JielingWang/UW-Capstone-Web-Portal/README.md

 * Subunits.
 This tab is used for setting subunits under your unit.
 You can add a new subunit in the Subunit Overview section.
 To add a new submitter, you need to pick a subunit in the Subunit Overview section firstly, and then *add* a new submitter in the Submitter Overview section on the right hand.
 Also you can *update* or *remove* the information of a certain submitter.
 Then in the Budget Overview section you can see all budget numbers under this subunit, and for each budget number, you can add/update/remove approvers in the Approvers Overview section.
 * All Budgets.
 Under this tab you can see all budget numbers and edit them if needed.

+Notice: Under current settings, it's not able to authorize a user as Approver and Submitter together, or authorize as Administrator and Fiscal Staff together.

-#### Common Features
+### Common Features

 * In request detail page, all users can take a note anytime.
-Every notes that tied to this request will be displayed in the Notes section.
+All notes that tied to this request will be displayed in the Notes section.
-* Under User Settings tab, you can edit your profile.
+* Under User Settings tab, you can edit your profile (user setting page for submitter is not functional yet).

-### Features need to be enhanced
+## Features need to be enhanced

 * Notification system is not finished.
-* Under current settings, it's not able to make a user both approvers and submitters, or both fiscal staffs and administrators.
+* Under current settings, it's not able to make a user both Approver and Submitter, or both Fiscal Staff and Administrator.
-* For request update function (when the request is sent back by approvers or fiscal staff), since we use the same `.html` file with create-a-new-request, we just distinguish these two cases by detecting if there is a `RequestID` item in `systemStorage` variable, which may cause problems when users just want to create a new request while there is such a `RequestID` stored in `sessionStorage`.
+* For request update function (when the request is sent back by approvers or fiscal staff), since we use the same `.html` file with create-a-new-request action, we just distinguish these two cases by detecting if there is a `RequestID` item in `systemStorage` variable, which may cause problems when users just want to create a new request while there is such a `RequestID` stored in `sessionStorage`.
-* Still for update function, the attachments update function is not working correctly.
+* Still for update function, the attachments update and budget number update is not working correctly.
 * For Purchase Request and Procard Receipt, the *Save as Default Address* in first step is actually implemented through `localStorage` , not tied to database yet.

-### Web Deployment
+## Web Deployment

-Currently we are using UW server, whose environment is Apache + Linux.
-And the `index.php` is the entry file, so make sure put it under `/var/www/html` folder directly, and then put this whole github repo under `/var/www/html` folder as well, which means just replace the existing `index.php` file and `UW-Capstone-Web-Portal` folder with the new one.
+Currently we put our websites on UW Server, whose environment is Apache + Linux.
+The `index.php` is the entry file, so make sure put it under `/var/www/html` folder directly, and then put this whole github repo under `/var/www/html` folder as well, which means just replace the existing `index.php` file and `UW-Capstone-Web-Portal` folder with the new one when there is any update.